CloudM-Migrate/documentation/Engineering-Reference/GoogleSource.md

 layout: default
 title: Google
 grand_parent: Engineering Reference
-parent: Source Options
+parent: Endpoint Options
 nav_order: 1
 ---

-## Google Source Options
+## Google Endpoint Options
 {: .no_toc }

 ---
-This document will give an overview on all the Google Source Options in CloudM Migrate.
+This document will give an overview on all the Google Endpoint Options in CloudM Migrate.

 <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/GoogleSourceAO.html">Google Source Advanced Options</a>